Skip to main content

 How Compositions Are Created

-You can create a composition in three ways:
+You can create a composition in four ways:

 • Web Portal — use the Composer UI to build your composition interactively, adding and configuring elements through a guided interface